openstack/tempest/tempest/stress/README.rst

 In order to use this discovery you have to be in the tempest root directory and execute the following:

-	tempest/stress/run_stress.py -a -d 30
+	run-tempest-stress -a -d 30

 Running the sample test
 -----------------------

-To test installation, do the following (from the tempest/stress directory):
+To test installation, do the following:

-	./run_stress.py -t etc/server-create-destroy-test.json -d 30
+	run-tempest-stress -t tempest/stress/etc/server-create-destroy-test.json -d 30

 This sample test tries to create a few VMs and kill a few VMs.